Check us out on Facebook and YouTube

 Distraction

 A distraction is anything that distracts your dog and draws their attention and focus away from the task at hand.
 Distractions are a part of life.
 Many things can be distracting for dogs.
+Some distractions might be:

-When adding distractions to your training, always start with the lower levels of distraction and build up to higher levels as your dog improves.
+with the lower levels of distraction and build up to higher levels as your dog

-Putting the D’s into action
+Putting the D’s into

 To set yourself and your dog up for success try not to increase more than one D at a time.
 In fact, if you are going to increase one D, decrease your criteria (expectation of what your dog should be able to do) for the other D’s.
 As your dog gains confidence, increase another D. Do so one at a time.